opendistro-for-elasticsearch/deprecated-security-parent/README.md

 # Open Distro For Elasticsearch Security Parent

-Open Distro for Elasticsearch Security Parent is a parent repo for the Open Distro for Elasticsearch Security related repositories, including:
+Open Distro for Elasticsearch Security Parent is the parent repo for the Open Distro for Elasticsearch security plugin repositories, including:

 [Security]( https://github.com/opendistro-for-elasticsearch/security)